baconpaul/six-sines/doc/design.md

 Self matrix node
 - basically just an FM level with an envelope and LFO

-Evaluator

 Mixer
 - Each node gets an envelope an LFO and a pan and level control

-Voice Object

-Final output lanczos downsampler (and gSR to 120khz or some such)

 MIDI mappings what to do
 - velocity to amplitude everywhere of course